johnpeart/johnpeart.github.io/_blogpost/2024-04-16-eurovision-first-listens.md

   lyric: |
     Hold my heart in your hands
   commentary: |
-    In this mid-tempo ballad with a beat, *Fahree* invites us to “hold my heart in your hands” and asks: “do have what it takes?”.
-Perhaps this is a self-referential metaphor?
+    In this mid-tempo ballad with a beat, *Fahree* invites us to “hold [his] heart in your hands” and asks: “do you have what it takes?”

+    I propose to you, friends, that this is an excellent metaphor!
 Do we hold *Fahree's* hopes of winning Eurovision in our hands?
-Does his song *have what it takes* to win?
+Does his song have what it takes to win?

     No. No, it does not.